Concentration and fluctuations of sine-Gordon measure around topological multi-soliton manifold: Abstract

 \section{Abstract}

 We study the sine–Gordon measure defined on each homotopy class.
 The energy space decomposes into infinitely many such classes indexed by the topological degree $Q \in \Z$.
 Even though the sine–Gordon action admits no minimizer in homotopy classes with $|Q| \ge 2$, we prove that the Gibbs measure on each class nevertheless concentrates and exhibits Ornstein–Uhlenbeck fluctuations near the multi-soliton manifold in the joint low-temperature and infinite-volume limit.
-Furthermore, we show that the joint distribution of the multi-soliton centers coincides with the ordered statistics of independent uniform random variables, so that each soliton’s location follows a Beta distribution.
+Moreover, we show that soliton collisions are unlikely events, so that typical states consist of solitons separated at an appropriate scale.
+Finally, we identify the joint distribution of the multi-soliton centers as the ordered statistics of independent uniform random variables, so that each soliton’s location follows a Beta distribution.